Apply for a Service-Learning Assistant

-The CSL Office will conduct two one-on-one meetings each with the faculty member and the SLA over the course of the semester to gauge the position’s/program’s progress toward achieving expectations, as well as to identify areas for support.
+- Conducting two one-on-one meetings each with the faculty member and the SLA over the course of the semester to gauge the position’s/program’s progress toward achieving expectations, as well as to identify areas for support.

-The CSL Office will provide opportunity for the faculty member and the student to evaluate the faculty and student roles, as well as the SLA program overall.
+- Offering opportunity for the faculty member and the student to evaluate the faculty and student roles, as well as the SLA program overall.

-The CSL Office will provide on-call support to the SLA, the faculty member, and the SL course in the case that alternative resources or solutions cannot be identified or carried out by the SLA or faculty member.
+- Providing on-call support to the SLA, the faculty member, and the SL course in the case that alternative resources or solutions cannot be identified or carried out by the SLA or faculty member.